dgaydukov/cert-aws/sa/files/sa.md

 ###### SWF
 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.
 SWF offers rich SDK for quick development.
-To coordinate tasks, you write a program that gets the latest state of each task from Amazon SWF and uses it to initiate subsequent tasks.
+To coordinate tasks, you write a program that gets the latest state of each task from SWF and uses it to initiate subsequent tasks.
 Task - any invocation within app (code execution, web-server call, human action), they processed by workers, that take tasks, execute it and return result back.
 Decider is a program that controls the coordination of tasks (ordering/concurrency/scheduling).
 You can build your own coordination system, but you should take care that:
 * tasks may fail, timeout, require restarts